User Guide

 Format: rooms [--vacant or --allocated] [fl/<floor>]... [n/<room_number>]... [t/<room_type>]...

-• If no parameters are given, all rooms are shown.
+- If no parameters are given, all rooms are shown.

-• Rooms can be filtered by multiple criteria.
+--allocatedshows all rooms that have been allocated to a student, while--vacantshows all vacant rooms. - Rooms can be filtered by multiple criteria.
 Criteria of the same type (eg. floors) are combined using “or” while criteria of different types are combined using “and”.
 See the section below for some examples.

 Examples:

-• rooms fl/11 shows all rooms on floor 11.
+rooms fl/11shows all rooms on floor 11. -

-• rooms --vacant fl/11 fl/12 t/CN shows all vacant rooms of type corridor non-aircon which are on either floor 11 or floor 12.
+rooms --vacant fl/11 fl/12 t/CNshows all vacant rooms of type corridor non-aircon which are on either floor 11 or floor 12.

 Adding a room: add-room